CIDA-CSPH/CU-Stats-Talks/Analysis Workflow using Git, Python, and Jupyter/README.md

+# Talk Prerequisites
+- Installing Git Bash (Windows only)
+  - You can find the installation files for Git Bash at the official [Git website](https://git-scm.com/downloads)
+  - When installing make sure you select an editor other than the default Vim, notepad is okay, and make sure that the default branch name is main and not master.
+These are options that you can select in the prompts when installing Git Bash.
+- Installing Python via Anaconda
+  - You can find the latest Ananconda distribution on the official [Anaconda website](https://www.anaconda.com/products/individual)
+- Installing VSCode Integrated Development Environment (IDE)
+  - You can find the latest VSCode distribution on the official [VSCode website](https://code.visualstudio.com/download)
+- Installing VSCode extensions
+  - In VSCode, within the left-hand sidebar click on the extensions tab and search for and install the following extensions:
+    - Jupyter
+    - Jupyter Keymap
+    - Jupyter Notebook Renderers
+    - Python
+    - Pylance
 # Talk Contents
 - Setting up a project file structure
   - How to organize your workspace to set up a project